bingomanatee/looking-glass-engine-2/README.md

 this is a collection of methods you can add to your stream to add functionality.
 *do not* attempt to change/add actions directly to these objects! use `.addAction(...)`.

-### children {Map}

-A collection of name/value properties of a multi-value ValueStream.
-Useful for iterations, `.has(name)` checks etc. *do not* manipulate/set to children directly! it won't broadcast changes OR type check values, and deleting value(s)) will F**K you up.

-### hasChildren {boolean}
-### isValue {boolean}
-reflects the storage mode of a ValueStream.
-Ordinarily only one of these is true.
-However if a ValueStream has neither a value (value is undefined) *nor* children both can be false at the same time. (they will never both be *true* though.)

 ### isNew {boolean}
 ### isActive {boolean}
 ### isComplete {boolean}
 These properties reflect the *status* of a ValueStream.
 * A ValueStream that has no value *or* children is "new"; it won't broadcast and is very little fun.
 * A ValueStream that has a value *or* children is "active".
-* A valueStream that has been completed is "complete"; it shouldn't broadcast or accept changes without errors.
+* A streamOfValues that has been completed is "complete"; it shouldn't broadcast or accept changes without errors.

+It may be useful to check isActive after an async call in order to terminate mid-action when the ValueStream may be terminated.

+## Streams

 ### stream {BehaviorSubject}

 This is how the ValueStream broadcasts change.
 If you want very granular control over updates, or to mutate the values before you recieve them, you can `.pipe(..)` from the stream as much as you want.
 There is no circumstances in which this stream can/should be updated once created.

-## valueStream {BehaviorSubject}
+## streamOfValues {BehaviorSubject}
 ## mapStream {BehaivorSubject}
-Special lazily-instantiated streams that return the value(s) of the ValueStream on changes, not the entire ValueStream (as stream does). valueStream always returns an object; mapStream emits a copy of the children map; this also means that mapStream will return any sub-streams intact.
+Streams that return the value(s) of the ValueStream on changes, not the entire ValueStream (as `stream` does). streamOfValues always returns an object; mapStream emits a copy of the children map; this also means that mapStream will return any sub-streams intact.

+# Methods

-## methods
+## Stream methods

 ### .subscribe(onNext, onErr, onComplete): subscriber

 exactly equivalent to `myValueStream.stream.subsccribe(...)`.
-Adds event hooks that let you know when the values have been changed. the event hooks return the *entire* valueStream as a value;
+Adds event hooks that let you know when the values have been changed. the event hooks return the *entire* streamOfValues as a value;

 ### .subscribeToMap(onNext, onErr, onComplete): subscriber
 ### .subscribeToValue(onNext, onErr, onComplete): subscriber